moule3053/kube-deploy-lora/RBAC/README.md

 # Role-based access control
-The scripts are using two environment variables:$varnamespace and $varsaname.
+The scripts are using two environment variables:
-Change them with your desired team name you want to create.
+	$varnamespace is the namespace
+	and
+	$varsaname the service account name

 ## Create necessary objects for the admin role of each team
 	./createRoles.sh